mbheinen/bpa-ipf-tsp/README.md

 6. Click "Set Password" and put in a password of your choice [be sure to write it down]
 7. Click "OK","OK", File, Save, Exit.
 8. This creates the "/home/ipf327user" account and subdirectory Template, which will     be filled in with the required Motif setup files, etc. by the following "Step-F".

-F.  INSTALL IPF-3.27.18 SOURCE CODE AND COMPILE:
+## INSTALL IPF-3.27.18 SOURCE CODE AND COMPILE
 1. Login as "root" and type "startx" to run the Gnome Desktop.
-2. Insert the CD with the Program Source Code ".tar.gz package" (either or both of the following files, or files with similar names:
+2. Insert the CD with the Program Source Code ".tar.gz package" (either or both of the following files, or files with similar names: ipf-3.27.18generic_customer.tar.gz ipf-3.27.18generic_export.tar.gz
-06/03/01
-8
-ipf-3.27.18generic_customer.tar.gz ipf-3.27.18generic_export.tar.gz
 3. Copy either of these files to the top directory "/".
 4. Unzip and untar it by typing: "gunzip <filename.tar.gz> <cr> " tar -xvf <filename.tar><cr>
 5. This will install the proper MOTIF "ipf327user" setup files in /home/ipf327user, and will install all the required program and related files and subdirectories in the IPFStandard directory structure [This is for a fresh, first-time install].
 6. Change to the /root subdirectory, and replace the existing .bash_profile with the proper version that is updated with required "path"information for IPF-3.27.17 and later versions.
 Do this by typing "cd /root" and then type "cp ./bash_profile .bash_profile_original"' (This makes a backup of your original .bash_profile).
-Now, replace it with the new one, included as "sample.bash_profile"  or “sample.bash_profile_RH62” for a Redhat 6.x installation, or “sample.bash_profile_RH71” for a Redhat 7.x installation.
+Now, replace it with the new one, included as "sample.bash_profile"  or "sample.bash_profile_RH62" for a Redhat 6.x installation, or "sample.bash_profile_RH71" for a Redhat 7.x installation.
 Type:  cp /updatedisks/sample.bash_profile   /boot and then:   cp /updatedisks/sample.bash_profile  /boot/.bash_profile
 Type:  cp /updatedisks/sample.bash_profile_RH62   /boot and then:   cp /updatedisks/sample.bash_profile_RH62   /boot/.bash_profile
 OR
 Type:  cp /updatedisks/sample.bash_profile_RH71   /boot and then:   cp /updatedisks/sample.bash_profile_RH71   /boot/.bash_profile
-Copy the same corresponding special “sample.bash_profile” to replace the file “.bash_profile” residing in  “/home/ipf327user” and any other user account (either Motif or Gnome-based) that is used to run the IPF program.
+Copy the same corresponding special "sample.bash_profile" to replace the file ".bash_profile" residing in  "/home/ipf327user" and any other user account (either Motif or Gnome-based) that is used to run the IPF program.
-06/03/01
-9
-7. Logout of the Gnome Desktop, and type “exit” to logoff completely as “root”.
-Now, log back in as “root”.
-This will activate the new path information installed by update provided by the copy of “sample.bash_profile”.
+7. Logout of the Gnome Desktop, and type "exit" to logoff completely as "root".
+Now, log back in as "root".
+This will activate the new path information installed by update provided by the copy of "sample.bash_profile".
 If you do not do this, you will not be able to compile IPF.
 8. Change to the /ipfupdates directory by typing "cd /ipfupdates, and then change to the most recent update subdirectory, /1-April-2001 by typing "cd /1-April-2001".
 9. Type "make" to compile the IPF-3.27.18 version of the powerflow program.
 10. When compilation of the source code is complete, logout of the Gnome desktop, and leave the "root" login account by typing "exit".
 11. Login as "ipf327user" with the password you have assigned to that account in Part E. above.
 12. Now you are in the Motif Window Manager desktop environment from where you can  run the IPF-3.27 GUI, and all the associated batch programs from the command line, or from the "FrontPanel Pop-up Menus".

-G. Motif Window Manager for Running IPF
+## Motif Window Manager for Running IPF
 a)  Set Up Additional User Login Accounts for Motif Window Manager
 1. It is helpful to have more than one user account, each running a different Window Manager.
 For example, I set up two accounts for myself, one running the default window manager for the particular Linux Installation, and the other one to run Motif, so that I can run IPF. .....
 User Login Accounts:  jack and jackm    .... the one with the "m" is set up to use Motif Window Manager.
 2. When you set up a new account to run Motif Window Manager, DO NOT run "startx" in that account until after you have set up the proper start-up files in that account directory.
 When you first run "startx", a new .Xauthority file is created, along with other setup files, which are then used by the chosen window manager for that account.
 3. First, login to the new Motif user directory, (e.g. login as "jackm").
 Type "ls  -al" to get a listing of all the files, including the "hidden"files.
 In Linux and Unix, the hidden files always start with a "."
 You will find a file called ".bash_profile".... make a backup of the original version of the file by copying it to a new name:  type "cp  .bash_profile  .bash_profile_original".
 4. There are some Motif user setup files you will need to use.
-They can be found on the CD in the file 06/03/01
+They can be found on the CD in the file "ipf-disksH.tar.gz".
-10
-"ipf-disksH.tar.gz".
 As part of the preliminary installation, you would have copied this file to the / directory of the hard drive, unzipped and untarred it.
 The files you need are named and located in these locations:
-/updatedisk/sample.bash_profile_RH62 or RH71 to replace the default “.bash_profile” /ipf-disks/newdotfiles/dot.mwm /ipf-disks/newdotfiles/dot.xin /ipf-disks/newdotfiles/dot327.fpa /ipf-disks/XGUI
+/updatedisk/sample.bash_profile_RH62 or RH71 to replace the default Â“.bash_profileÂ” /ipf-disks/newdotfiles/dot.mwm /ipf-disks/newdotfiles/dot.xin /ipf-disks/newdotfiles/dot327.fpa /ipf-disks/XGUI
 5. Copy these five (5) files to your "Motif User Account" directory.
 6. You will need to replace the .bash_profile with the new one containing IPF-specific path information.
 Do this by typing, "cp  ./sample.bash_profile_RH62 (or RH71)  .bash_profile".
 If it asks if you want to overwrite the existing file, respond  with a "y" for yes.
 7. Make the proper versions of the other files by typing,  "cp  ./dot.mwm  .mwmrc",  "cp  ./dot.xin  .xinitrc", and  "cp  ./dot327.fpa  .fpanelrc".